renaissance-benchmarks/renaissance/README.md

 This allows you to execute the following `java` command:

 ```
-java -cp '<renaissance-home>/jars/*' org.renaissance.RenaissanceSuite <benchmarks>
+java -jar '<renaissance-home>/target/scala-2.12/renaissance-0.1.jar' <benchmarks>
 ```

 Above, the `<renaissance-home>` is the path to the root directory of the Renaissance distribution, and `<benchmarks>` is the list of benchmarks that you wish to run.
-For example, you can specify `k-means-scala` as the benchmark.
+For example, you can specify `scala-k-means` as the benchmark.

 #### Complete list of command-line options